Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

     return flow.layers.dense(hidden, 10, kernel_initializer=initializer, name='dense2')
 ```

-Layer is composed by many operators.
+Layer is composed by operators.
 For example: `layers.conv2d` is composed by  `conv2d` and `variable`.

 #### Operator

 Operator is the **basic calculation unit** in OneFlow.
-The calculation in above example is completed by operators. `flow.nn.max_pool2d` and `flow.reshape` all both operators.
+The calculation in above example is completed by operators. `flow.nn.max_pool2d` and `flow.reshape` are two kinds of operators.

-### 5.Consistent/Mirrored View
+### 5.Mirrored View and Consistent View

-OneFlow use two types of view:  **Mirrored View** and **Consistent View** to describe the distribution of data and model under distributed system.
+OneFlow use two types of view:  **Mirrored View** and **Consistent View**.
+They are used to describe the distribution of data and model under distributed system.
 Different view is corresponding to different parallelism view.

-Mirrored View comes from mirrors view of MPI distributed calculation.
+Mirrored View comes from mirrors view of MPI.
 It is used to describe the mirrored model to multiple devices when using data parallelism.

-Consistent View regards multi devices as one in distributed environment.
-From this view, OneFlow will hide the detailed process for user and choose parallelism method in the optimal view (data/model/hybrid parallelism).
+Consistent View regards multi hosts and devices as one in distributed environment.
+From this view, OneFlow will hide the detailed parallelism strategy and try to find the optimal parallelism plan(data/model/hybrid parallelism).

 Basically:

 When we set the mirrored view (`flow.scope.mirrored_view`), it means we can only use **data parallelism**.
-For example, we set four single device nodes in job function, the model will be broadcasted to all devices, the data will be divided into four parts and send to each device.
+For example, when we set one host and four devices in job function, the model will be broadcasted to all devices, the data will be divided into four parts and send to each device.

-When set consistent view (`flow.scope.consistent_view`), OneFlow **can choose data parallelism, model parallelism or hybrid parallelism.**
+When set consistent view (`flow.scope.consistent_view`), OneFlow **can choose data parallelism, model parallelism or hybrid parallelism by its compiler.**